isomerpages/moe-ast-elis/_learning-opportunities/Communicating Effectively/Facilitating Productive Classroom Discussion.md

 <p>By the end of this course, you will be able to:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>understand how a productive academic discussion can support your students’
+<p>understand how a productive classroom discussion can support your students’
 learning;</p>
 </li>
 <li>